 The use of PDT devices was commenced in April 2017.
-86 devices are located in intoxicant testing garda stations alongside the EBT instruments and 64 devices are issued to AGS for mobile use.
+86 devices are located in intoxicant testing garda stations alongside the EBT instruments and approximately 80 devices are available to AGS for mobile use.
 (See Important Assumptions, section 7.1)